SilhouetteCipher/rustyNotes/CRUSH.md

 - Implement methods on main struct for state transitions
 - Use `match` expressions for handling different modes/states
 - Keep UI rendering separate from business logic
+- Break large functions into smaller, focused functions
+- Group related functionality into modules

+### Module Organization
+- Each module should have a single, clear responsibility
+- Use `mod.rs` files to control public API of modules
+- Keep implementation details private, expose only necessary items
+- Constants should be centralized in `constants.rs`
+- File operations should be in `file_ops.rs` for easy testing